-The Everest base camp trek, approximately 5360 m, is a very well-known and suitable trekking experience which is quite famous for its lead to the foot of colossal mountain in the world, Mt.
+The Everest base camp trek, approximately 5360 m, is a very well-known and suitable trekking experience which is quite famous for its lead to the foot of the colossal mountain in the world, Mt.
 Everest.

-It is no brainer that trekking to the Mount Everest has always been a thrilling experience.
+It is no brainer that trekking to Mount Everest has always been a thrilling experience.
 But worry not with a little determination, you will be able to explore some of the finest scenic beauty while having the trek of your life.

 You are traveling through the remote mountains.
 In order to make your trip a successful one, you will definitely need some of the important trekking gears.